Formality of Sphere Bundles: An Obstruction to the Formality of General Sphere Bundles

-If the base manifold $M$ is compact and formal, we have known when the sphere bundle $X$ is formal.
-One may ask the case for non-formal $M$.
-We will discuss it in this section, and give an obstruction of the formality for $X$.
+If the base manifold $M$ is compact and formal, we have established when the sphere bundle $X$ is formal.
+One may consider the case for non-formal $M$.
+We will discuss it in this section, and give an obstruction to the formality of $X$.